andrsj/andrsj/README.md

 Gorm | A powerful ORM library for Go that provides elegant and expressive way to access relational databases. | <https://gorm.io/>
 Fiber | An Express-inspired web framework built on FastHTTP. | <https://github.com/gofiber/fiber>
 Redis | A Go client for Redis, the popular in-memory key-value data store. | <https://github.com/go-redis/redis>
+RabbitMQ | This is a Go AMQP 0.9.1 client maintained by the RabbitMQ core team | <https://github.com/rabbitmq/amqp091-go>
+Samara | Sarama is an MIT-licensed Go client library for Apache Kafka | <https://github.com/Shopify/sarama>
 Colly | A fast and elegant web crawling framework for Go. | <http://go-colly.org/>
 Ginkgo | A BDD-style Go testing framework that is expressive, extensible, and provides great debugging experience. | <https://onsi.github.io/ginkgo/>
 Testify | A popular unit testing library for Go with support for assertions, test suites, and mocking. | <https://github.com/stretchr/testify>